Our Services

 On conviction most but not all offences carry either a fine and penalty points or a fine and disqualification.
 In addition you are likely to be ordered to pay a contribution to prosecution costs.

 You must disclose any convictions to your insurer so in addition to any penalty imposed by the court you may well have to pay an increased insurance premium.
 With speed cameras and other technology in evidence on most roads and with insurance companies tailoring their premiums to the individual driver your driving record becomes ever more important.
+More important still a disqualification can have a significant impact on not just you and your employment but also your family and work-colleagues.

 • a defence to the charges